-The Bank holds collateral against loans and advances to customers in the form of mortgage interests over property, other registered securities over assets, cash collateral and guarantees.
-Policy is established with respect to the collateral, such as the source and suitability of a security which include all formal agreements and undertakings to secure the repayment of a loan.
-To mitigate the credit risk, the Bank looks at whether the assets of the borrower or guarantor are available to be taken as collateral and whether such collateral is suitable for the purpose.
+The Bank holds collateral against loans and advances to customers in the form of mortgage interests in real property, other registered securities over assets, cash collateral and guarantees.
+Policy is established with respect to the collateral, such as, the source and suitability of the collateral.
+To mitigate the credit risk, the Bank looks at whether the assets of the borrower or guarantor are available to be taken, as collateral and whether, such collateral is suitable for the purpose.

 Estimates of fair value of collateral are based on its value assessed at the time of borrowing, and generally are updated during regular review of loans or when a loan is individually assessed as impaired.
-Collateral generally is not held over loans and advances to banks.
-Collateral usually is not held against investment securities, and no such collateral was held at December 31, 2012 or 2011.
+Collateral generally is not held in respect of loans and advances to banks.
+Collateral usually is not held against investment securities and no such collateral was held at December 31, 2015 or 2014.

-Main Types of Guarantor:
+Main types of Guarantor: